Literary Elements: The 7 Building Blocks of an Epic Story

 Use the Literary Elements as Building Blocks for Your Novel

-Need help?
-Grab our creative writing prompts on Etsy!
+Graphic representing our creative writing prompts bundle.

 Melanie Allen is an American journalist and happiness expert.
-She has bylines on MSN, the AP News Wire, Wealth of Geeks, Media Decision, and numerous media outlets across the nation.
+She has bylines on MSN, the AP News Wire, Wealth of Geeks, Media Decision, and numerous media outlets across the nation and is a certified happiness life coach.
 She covers a wide range of topics centered around self-actualization and the quest for a fulfilling life.